PowerShell/ProjectMercury/docs/cmdlets/Resolve-Error.md

 ## DESCRIPTION

-When an error occurs in the current session, this cmdlet sends the error to the AISH agent for resolution.
-The command sends the full error object to the current AISH agent session, which attempts to provide a resolution.
+When an error occurs in the current session, this cmdlet sends the error to the AIShell agent for resolution.
+The command sends the full error object to the current AIShell agent session, which attempts to provide a resolution.

 ## EXAMPLES